2024-25 Academic Catalog

 INDT 2123 Introduction to CNC Programming: 3 hours.

-(Prerequisites: INDT 1003 & MA 1313) Two hours lecture.
-Two hours laboratory.
+(Prerequisites: INDT 1003 & MA 1323).
+Three hours lecture.
 Study of the fundamentals of machine and cutting tool construction as well as techniques employed in both the setup and programming of CNC machines

 INDT 2323 Welding Technology: 3 hours.